Adjudicating Tangled Terminal States on Tiny Graphs With Three Different Approaches

 We’ve got three different approaches locked and loaded to evaluate Tangled terminal states.
 Let’s see how they do!

-Evaluating Tangled Scores for All 162 Terminal States for The Three Vertex Graph
+Evaluating Tangled Scores for All 27 Unique Terminal States for The Three Vertex Graph

-For the D-Wave Advantage2.4 quantum computer, I embedded each 3-variable problem in 346 parallel places on each chip and gathered N=1,000 samples from each run, giving a total of 346,000 samples per problem.
+For the D-Wave Advantage2.5 quantum computer, I embedded each 3-variable problem in P=343 parallel places on each chip, used M=1 automorphisms, turned off gauge transforms and shimming, and gathered N=1,000 samples from each run, giving a total of MxNxP=343,000 samples per problem.
 This is quite a bit fewer than the SA run, but that was overkill anyway!

 What Terminal States Are Near ±2/3?